1. Home

 What sets plantar fasciitis pain apart from other types of heel pain?

-Pain from plantar fasciitis is typically sharp and stabbing, especially noticeable during the first steps after waking up or after long rest periods.
+Plantar fasciitis pain is typically sharp and stabbing, especially noticeable during the first steps after waking up or after long rest periods.
 While other types of heel pain might manifest differently, plantar fasciitis pain is often more pronounced after inactivity.

 When should seniors see a doctor about their heel pain?